eothein/workshop-git-itlab/slides/en/gettingstarted/PITCHME.md

 ## Getting started

-1. Register for an account on github.com.
+1. Register for an account on github.com
-2. Download, install and configure git.
+2. Download, install and configure git
-3. Configure Git in your terminal.
+3. Configure Git in your terminal

 But first ...